carpentries/instructor-training/_extras/guide.md

 * Exercise: Creating a Workshop Website
    * CK: This takes some time, so some people opt to skip this section.
-Inevitably, when working with a group of mixed experience with Github, some will be able to zip through this exercise, where others will struggle.
+Inevitably, when working with a group of mixed experience with GitHub, some will be able to zip through this exercise, where others will struggle.
 We **have** gotten positive feedback about this exercise as well, where learners felt like it was a valuable experience.
 Can be especially valuable for groups that will probably